 3. Continue to follow the 3-2-1 backup rule

 The 3-2-1 rule of backup states that organizations should keep three complete copies of their data, two of which are local but on different types of media, with at least one copy stored off site.
 An organization using the techniques described above should back up to a local on-premises backup storage system, copy that data to another on-premises backup storage system and then replicate that data to another location.
-In the modern data center it is acceptable to count a set of storage snapshots as one of those three copies, even though it is on the primary storage system and dependent on the primary storage system's health.
+In the modern data center, it is acceptable to count a set of storage snapshots as one of those three copies, even though it is on the primary storage system and dependent on the primary storage system's health.
 Alternatively, if the organization is replicating to a second location, it could replicate it once again to another location to meet the three copies requirement.

 The requirement of two copies on two separate media types is more difficult for the modern data center to meet.
-In its purest form, two different media types literally means two dissimilar media types, in other words a copy of data on disk and a copy on tape.
+In its purest form, two different media types literally mean two dissimilar media types, in other words a copy of data on disk and a copy on tape.
 The purest form of this rule still remains the most ideal practice but it is acceptable for organizations to consider a copy of data on cloud storage to be that second media type even though admittedly both copies are fundamentally on hard disk drives.
 Counting the cloud as a different media type is also strengthened if that cloud copy is immutable and can only be erased after a retention policy has passed.
 In other words, it can't be erased by a malicious attack.

 4. Use cloud backup with intelligence

 IT professionals should continue to demonstrate caution when moving data to the cloud.
-The need for caution is especially true in the case of backup data since the organization is essentially renting idle storage.
-While the cloud backup provides an attractive upfront price point, long-term cloud costs can add up.
+The need for caution is especially true in the case of backup data as the organization is essentially renting idle storage.
+Although the cloud backup provides an attractive upfront price point, long-term cloud costs can add up.
 Repeatedly paying for the same 100 TBs of data eventually becomes more expensive than owning 100 TB of storage.
 In addition, most cloud providers charge an egress fee for data moved from their cloud back to on premises, which is the case whenever a recovery occurs.
 These are just a few reasons why taking a strategic approach to choosing a cloud backup provider is so important.

 In light of its downsides, taking a strategic approach to the cloud is important.
 Smaller organizations rarely have the capacity demands that would make on-premises storage ownership less expensive than cloud backup.
 Storing all their data in the cloud is probably the best course of action.
-Medium to larger organizations may find that owning their storage is more cost-effective, but those organizations should also use the cloud to store the most recent copies of data and use cloud computing services for tasks such as disaster recovery, reporting, and testing and development.
+Medium to larger organizations might find that owning their storage is more cost-effective, but those organizations should also use the cloud to store the most recent copies of data and use cloud computing services for tasks such as disaster recovery, reporting, and testing and development.

 Cloud backup is also a key consideration for organizations looking to revamp their data protection and backup strategy.
 IT planners though, should be careful not to assume that all backup vendors support the cloud equally.
 Many legacy on-premises backup systems treat the cloud as a tape replacement, essentially copying 100% of the on-premises data to the cloud.
 Using the cloud for tape replacement does potentially reduce on-premises infrastructure costs, but it also effectively doubles the storage capacity that IT needs to manage.